CIRCULAR SAVINGS PROGRAM.

 5. THE REST

 It’s on us.
-We sort the recaptured understuff, sanitize it, and partner with textile recyclers to shred it and turn it into new fabrics.
+We sort the recaptured understuff, sanitize it, and partner with textile recyclers to shred it and turn it into new yarn.

-We’ll email you with a pre-paid label or more information coordinating a pick-up / drop-off.
-Once you’re finished returning, we’ll confirm your earnings.
+We’ll email you with a pre-paid label or more information coordinating a pick-up / drop-off and we will confirm your savings.
+Please check your Spam if you don't hear from us!

 Closed loop is the future.
 We’re here to make it a reality: a circular system to recycle your undergarments so they go everywhere but the trash.